-I love these orange chocolate cupcakes.
-They are packed with all my favorite flavors – orange, ginger and chocolate.
-And I can eat these any time of the day.
+I love these orange ginger cupcakes.
+They are packed with all my favorite flavors – ginger, chocolate, and orange and are super moist and absolutely delicious.

-The distinct feature of these orange and chocolate cupcakes lies in the way I have combined all these flavors together.
+The distinct feature of these orange ginger cupcakes lies in the way I have combined all the 3 ginger, chocolate and orange flavors together.
 Although they are all in one cupcake, I have added them as separate components.
-When you take a bite into one of these orange chocolate cupcakes, you will be biting into an orange-flavored cupcake that has chunks of candied ginger as the filling and chocolate ganache as the topping.
+When you take a bite into one of these ginger cupcakes, you will be biting into an orange flavored cupcake that has chunks of candied ginger as the filling and chocolate ganache as the topping.
 Chocolate and orange are already a delectable combination and the candied ginger simply adds a lovely twist to them.

-This orange chocolate cupcakes recipe is a make-from-scratch recipe, just like all my other cakes and cupcakes recipes on this site.
-And the ingredients are pretty common too except for the candied ginger which can be purchased from any cake supplies shop.
+This chocolate, orange and ginger cupcakes recipe is a homemade, from scratch recipe, just like most of my other cakes and cupcakes recipes on this site.
+And the ingredients are pretty common too except for the candied ginger which you can purchase from any cake supplies shop.
 These are the ingredients for the cupcakes:

 - Castor sugar

 - Self-raising flour + baking powder + salt